Flutterwave/Python-v2/README.md

  {'error': False, 'id': 114, 'data': {'id': 114, 'account_number': '0690000032', 'account_bank': '044', 'business_name': 'Jake Stores', 'fullname': 'Pastor Bright', 'date_created': '2018-10-09T10:43:02.000Z', 'meta': [{'metaname': 'MarketplaceID', 'metavalue': 'ggs-920900'}], 'split_ratio': 1, 'split_type': 'flat', 'split_value': 3000, 'subaccount_id': 'RS_8279B1518A139DD3238328747F322418', 'bank_name': 'ACCESS BANK NIGERIA'}}
  ```

- This call raises an ```.SubaccountCreationError``` if there was a problem processing your transaction.
+ This call raises a ```.SubaccountCreationError``` if there was a problem processing your transaction.
 The ```.SubaccountCreationError``` contains some information about your transaction.
 You can handle this as such:

 ```
 try: